Showing posts sorted by relevance for query Collaboration. Sort by date Show all posts

 Collaboration One

-A new demo group is on the scene!
+A new group is on the scene!

-The Atari ST/e demoscene has entertained us with some incredible productions over the decades.
-Predictably, these are often by the talented people that made our jaws drop from the late 80s onwards.
+The Atari ST/e demoscene has entertained us with incredible productions over the decades.
+Predictably, these are often by the talented people who made our jaws drop from the late 80s onwards.
 Well, today we have something different and by a brand new group called STatariART who have released their first slideshow!

 Friday, January 07, 2022